DeclanRussell/IntelOIDenoiser/README.md

 Please refer to the originial OIDN repository [here](https://github.com/OpenImageDenoise/oidn) for more information.

 ## Examples
-Here is a quick example scene that uses the image from teh original OIDN repository.
+Here is a quick example scene that uses the image from the original OIDN repository.
 These can can also be found in the image folder of this repository.

 ### Noisy image
 <p align="center">